Why does missing calls cost you the year?

 - Honesty as policy.
 The agent says it is the AI receptionist.
 We do not pretend.
 Customers do not mind.
 They mind being missed.

-One-off setup, then a monthly run rate.
+One-off setup plus a small monthly run rate.
 The setup pays for itself the first time the agent saves a job that would otherwise have gone cold.
 Exact numbers come out of the Opportunity Map session, because a one-van plumber and a fifteen-electrician firm need different setups.
+For the cost of leaving the gap open instead, read how much missed leads cost a UK trade.

 The Opportunity Map fee is credited in full against the build if you commit within thirty days.
 So the worst case is you pay for a working session, walk away with a roadmap, and lose nothing.